 The Skydome is pretty bulky, so you’ll want to double-check that the goggles fit with your helmet before purchasing.
 That’s a downside to having a wider field of view.

-Best Photochromic Ski Goggles: What to Consider in 2022
+Best Photochromic Ski Goggles: What to Consider

 Here are some important things to keep in mind when shopping for the best photochromic ski goggles.